humaans/react-machine/README.md

 </p>

-<h4 align="center">Finite state machine hook for React with reactive context, state data, reducers and effects.</h4>
+<h4 align="center">Finite state machine hook for React</h4>
 <br />

 When `useState` or `useReducer` is not enough, `useMachine` hook can be used to express more complex component state and business logic.
-Machines are especially useful in handling asynchronouse effects in your components (for example, saving a form).
-In fact, you can think of `useMachine` as `useReducer` with built in support for asynchronous logic.
+Machines are especially useful for handling asynchronous effects in your components, for example, saving a form.

 Features include:

 - a single `useMachine` hook for declaratively describing state machines
 - define `states` and `transitions` between states
+- apply `reducers` and queue `effects` when transitioning
 - `immediate` transitions with `guards`
-- `internal` transitions for updating extended state or triggering effects
+- `internal` transitions for updating state data or queuing effects
-- transition hooks - `reduce`, `assign`, `invoke`, `effect`, `guard`
-- enter/exit hooks - `reduce`, `assign`, `invoke`, `effect`
-- `invoke` for async promise returning functions
-- `effect` for custom async logic and long running activities
+- first class support for promises with the `invoke` effects
-- pure stateless machine implementation integrated into React using `useReducer` and `useEffect`
+- internally implemented using `useReducer` and `useEffect` hooks
 - hierarchical and parallel states _(coming in V2 in 2021)_
 - semantics guided by the [SCXML](https://www.w3.org/TR/scxml/) spec _(coming in V2 in 2021)_